Denmark

 What you’ll get here is:

-• Weight limits for lifting and carrying in Denmark and links out to further information on this subject.
+- Lift and carry weight limits in Denmark and links out to further information on this subject.

 The Authority Responsible for Manual Handling in Denmark